Item 6: Embrace the newtype pattern

 }

-As the name implies, a newtype is a new type, and as such the compiler objects to type conversions (cf. Item 6):
+As the name implies, a newtype is a new type, and as such the compiler objects when there's a mismatch of types—here attempting to pass a PoundForceSeconds value to something that expects a NewtonSeconds value:

 let new_direction = update_trajectory(thruster_force);